 |

-Clematis 'Romantika' is
+Clematis 'Romantika'

 a very robust, late flowering variety, with dark